Stvnwastaken/LimitScript/README.md

 todos:
-localstorage that adds up all time in site make it into a graph to chart the data somehow inject code without tampermonkey, discreet (chrome bookmark?) reinstall after uninstall somehow
+localstorage that adds up all time in site make it into a graph to chart the data somehow inject code without tampermonkey, discreet (chrome bookmark? or service/web worker) reinstall after uninstall somehow

 features: